 Is this an amendment?
-Yes (if you have already filed a DOC for this election) No (if this is the first DOC you have filed for this election) being duly sworn, state that I am a candidate for the office of representing If partisan election, name of political party or statement of principle - five words or less (Candidates for nonpartisan office may leave blank.) and I meet or will meet at the time I assume office the applicable age, citizenship, residency and voting qualification requirements, if any, prescribed by the constitutions and laws of the United States and the State of Wisconsin, and that I will otherwise qualify for office, if nominated and elected.
+Yes (if you have already filed a DOC for this election) No (if this is the first DOC you have filed for this election) being duly sworn, state that I am a candidate for the office of of office - Include district, branch or seat number representing If partisan election, name of political party or statement of principle - five words or less (Candidates for nonpartisan office may leave blank.) and I meet or will meet at the time I assume office the applicable age, citizenship, residency and voting qualification requirements, if any, prescribed by the constitutions and laws of the United States and the State of Wisconsin, and that I will otherwise qualify for office, if nominated and elected.
 I have not been convicted of a felony in any court within the United States for which I have not been pardoned.
-My present address, including my municipality of residence for voting purposes is: Town of Village of City of House or fire no. My name as I wish it to appear on the official ballot is as follows: (Any combination of first name, middle name or initials with surname.
-A nickname may replace a legal name.)
-(Signature of candidate) STATE OF WISCONSIN County of (County where oath administered) Subscribed and sworn to before me this or $\square$ is permanent.
+My present address, including my municipality of residence for voting purposes is: Town of Village of My name as I wish it to appear on the official ballot is as follows: A nickname may replace a legal name.)
+Signature of candidate) STATE OF WISCONSIN County of Lenos (County where oath administered) 22" day of September, 2023 Subscribed and sworn to before me this to administer oaths) □ Notary Public or □ other/official (Official title, if not a notary)